-In practice, a combination of large and small strata may exist.
-In such cases, it might be more efficient to pool together small strata into large strata, and then use $ \widehat{\boldsymbol \tau}_\inter$.
-It is worth further investigating how to efficiently perform the pooling and follow-up covariate adjustment.
+In practice, a combination of large and small blocks may exist.
+In such cases, it might be more efficient to pool together small blocks into large blocks, and then use $ \widehat{\boldsymbol \tau}_\inter$.
+It is worth further investigating how to efficiently perform the pooling and the follow-up covariate adjustment.
 Moreover, in this paper, we focused on using covariate adjustment in the analysis stage to improve the estimation and inference efficiency.
-Covariate adjustment can also be used in the design stage, such as rerandomization \citep{Morgan2012, morgan2015rerandomization, Li2018}. \cite{Li2020} proposed a rerandomization procedure in completely randomized $2^K$ factorial experiments and established its asymptotic theory.
-It would be interesting to generalize the results to stratified $2^K$ factorial experiments.
+Covariate adjustment can also be used in the design stage, such as rerandomization \citep{Morgan2012, morgan2015rerandomization, Li2018}. \cite{Branson2016} proposed a rerandomization procedure in completely randomized $2^K$ factorial experiments and \cite{Li2020factorial} established its asymptotic theory.
+It would be interesting to generalize the results to randomized block $2^K$ factorial experiments.
 Our new CLT has already established a theoretical basis for deriving the corresponding asymptotic theory.
 In addition, we assume that the number of covariates is fixed.
 In practice, however, the number of covariates can be large, even larger than the sample size.
-It would also be interesting to investigate robust and efficient covariate adjustment methods in stratified factorial experiments with high-dimensional covariates.
+It would also be interesting to investigate robust and efficient covariate adjustment methods in randomized block factorial experiments with high-dimensional covariates.